 If you try making this Salmon Patty Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.

 Sesame Crusted Salmon Patties Recipe

 - 1.5 pounds skinless center-cut salmon fillets - finely chopped

-- 1 tbsp sambal oelek - or Sriracha
+- 1 tablespoon sambal oelek - or Sriracha

 - 4 cloves garlic - minced

 - 1 lime - zested